2022 Alabama Crimson Tide baseball team

-The 2022 Alabama Crimson Tide baseball team represents the University of Alabama in the 2022 NCAA Division I baseball season.
-The Crimson Tide play their home games at Sewell–Thomas Stadium.
+The 2022 Alabama Crimson Tide baseball team represented the University of Alabama in the 2022 NCAA Division I baseball season.
+The Crimson Tide played their home games at Sewell–Thomas Stadium.

 Previous season

 The Crimson Tide finished 32–26, 12–17 in the SEC to finish in fifth place in the West division.
 They were invited to the Ruston Regional where they finished 1–2.